JaKooLit/Debian-Hyprland/README.md

 - Do not run this installer as sudo or as root
 - This Installer requires a user with a priviledge to install packages
 - Needs a Debian 13 Trixie or greater.
-As it needs a newer wayland packages!
+As it needs newer wayland packages!
 - edit your `/etc/apt/sources.list` and **remove** `#` on lines with `deb-src` to enable source packaging else will not install properly especially Hyprland

 ```bash